MISTLab/ROSBuzz/readme.md

 Description:
 ============

 Rosbuzz package is the ROS version of Buzz.
 The package contains a node called “rosbuzz_node”, which implements buzz as a node in ROS.
 The rosbuzz_node requires certain parameters to run.
 These parameters are supplied to the node from the ros parameter server.
-The package also contains a launch file called “rosbuzz.launch”, which initializes the required parameters.
-The required parameters are the .bzz file location, presence of Remote Controller client, Remote Controller service name, Flight Controller client name and Robot ID.
+The package also contains a launch file called “rosbuzzm100.launch”, which initializes the required parameters.
+The required parameters are the .bzz file location, presence of Remote Controller client, Remote Controller service name, Flight Controller client name, Robot ID and Number of Robots.

 * The .bzz file location parameter is a string with name “bzzfile_name”, the node compiles and parses the specified .bzz file into .basm, .bo and .bdbg files.
 The node runs the parsed .bo byte file.